guzhaoyuan/net.tsinghua/README.md

 ##What's this
 This is a Command Line program writen in bash using Curl.
 You can use it to log in & out net.tsinghua.edu.cn

-First time use will require your username and password.
-Then it save the information locally and next time you are able to use short command to control your logging status.
+First time you use it, it will require your username and password.
+Then it saves the information locally and next time you are able to use short commands to control your status(login or logout).

 ##Setup